 Responsibilities of an Attorney

-- Parents have a right to be represented by an attorney, but are not required to have one.
+- Parents have a right to be represented by an attorney.

 - An attorney knows the court process and will handle the legal requirements of the case.